- Discovery & applying

 All students are required to do an internship their junior year.
 This is huge.
 Some college graduates don't even have internship experience.
 And there I was, a junior in high school getting legitimate work experience.
 My internship at Randall Lamb took place twice a week (half-days), and lasted a semester.
 That's quite a bit of foregone instructional time, but as my state testing scores indicate it had no adverse impact on my education.

 My internship, like all at HTH was randomly assigned.
 But I got to pick the department for my internship (I chose Marketing).
 I was paired with a mentor and she assigned various projects for me to work on.
 At the end of the internship we had a "demo evening" at school.
 All interns setup a booth (think trade show) and shared what they worked on at their internship.
 This is an open to the public event so our audience included parents, classmates, friends, and business professionals from the community.

 A group of interns were selected to share a story from their internship with all attendees.
 After opening remarks from Gary Jacobs (the schools co-founder) I got to share my story with the community.
-Here is the video of my booth and presentation.
-As I watch the video I'm reminded how much I transformed as a speaker and presenter at HTH.
-Earlier I talked about my hand shaking experience as an 8th grader presenting in front of my Spanish class.
-Thanks to experiences like this one, HTH helped me replace those nerves with confidence.
+Thanks to experiences like this one, HTH helped me find confidence in my public speaking abilities.

 During my freshmen year I had a classmate (I'll call him Joe) in my physics class.
 Joe fit the stereotype of skater/punk dude who wasn't excited about school.
 He would turn in his homework late (or just not do it), wouldn't answer questions when called upon, and was most likely to be called out by the teacher for talking during a lecture.
 I'm sure most of us remember a student like Joe from high school.